pulumi/docs/pulumi-hugo/themes/default/content/blog/aws-serverless-analytics/index.md

 3. How to implement this architecture as code in a reusable library with Pulumi.
 4. How to automate the development loop when writing Pulumi libraries.

-If you’d like to follow along, you can clone and run the reference implementation (TODO add link once examples PR is merged).
-If you’re new to Pulumi, you can follow [this guide to get started](/docs/get-started/).
+If you’d like to follow along, you can clone and run [the reference implementation](https://github.com/pulumi/examples/tree/master/aws-ts-serverless-datawarehouse).
+If you’re new to Pulumi, you can follow [this guide to get started]({{< relref "/docs/get-started/_index.md" >}}).

 ## ACME E-Commerce